drKreso/guerrilla_patch/README.md

 end
 ```

-You can write like this:
+You can write like this

 ```
 def mark
   consists_of do |r|